V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * First step to mounting the CNC to the table is setting the Y rail
 * Do your best to make a perfectly rectangular table, but once the rail is set that becomes your reference, and the table edges mean nothing.
-* The belt holders and Y_Clips all share the outer edge, same refernce.
+* The belt holders and Y_Clips all share the outer edge, same reference.
-* The [calculator](calculator.md) "table measurement" gives you the exact outside dimensions of the belt holders as the footprint.
+* The [calculator](calculator.md){:target="_blank"} "table measurement" gives you the exact outside dimensions of the belt holders as the footprint.
 * No more than 300mm gap is recommended.

 ---